Surdano/Risk_Return_Analysis/README.md

 ---
 ## Usage

-Launch Jupyter Lab with the Jupyter Notebook file:
+Launch Jupyter Lab with the Python notebook file:
 ```python
 risk_return_analysis.ipynb
 ```

-Once the program is launched and the dependencies are run, the user will start seeing the calculated metrics being ploted as such:
+Once the program is launched and the user will start seeing the calculated metrics being ploted as such:

 ### Daily Returns:
 ![Screen shot of daily returns](https://user-images.githubusercontent.com/89755088/138616603-3c5e0581-b90d-4a0c-a3ac-2f4b4ca27fd1.png)